Telegram-Mini-Apps/telegram-apps/apps/docs/packages/tma-js-bridge/launch-parameters.md

 data will not become malformed.
 This is the only function which guarantees that the returned value will be returned unmodified, as it was passed by the Telegram client.

-## Non-throwing Alternatives
+## Functional Approach

-The package provides [non-throwing alternatives](./non-throwing-functions.md) for the following functions:
+The package provides [functional alternatives](functional-approach.md) for the following functions:

 - `retrieveLaunchParams` -> `retrieveLaunchParamsFp`
 - `retrieveRawLaunchParams` -> `retrieveRawLaunchParamsFp`
 - `retrieveRawInitData` -> `retrieveRawInitDataFp`